In this article /

 It is really important to clean the DivaCup every 10-12 hours with warm water and DivaWash or a mild, unscented, oil-free soap.
 Not cleaning the cup in between uses can lead to some unpleasant odors and irritation.
 Ensuring the four holes around the brim are clear will help ensure the seal is in place and against leaking.

-For a list of ingredients to avoid, please visit our Care and Cleaning webpage.
+For a list of ingredients to avoid, check out this blog.

 When to Replace Your Menstrual Cup